census-instrumentation/opencensus-website/content/quickstart/cpp/metrics.md

 * Latency of every call
 * Length of each line
 * Number of lines

-For each of the measurement that we make against each measure, we'll tag them with the respective methods that processed them
+For each of the measurement that we make against each measure, we'll tag them with the respective methods that processed them.

-To enable that, we'll create the measures
+To enable that, we'll create the measures:
 ```cpp
 #include "absl/strings/string_view.h"
 #include "opencensus/stats/stats.h"